Californios: Indigenous Californian workforce

-Leather, one of the most common materials available, was used for many products, including saddles, chaps, whips, window and door coverings, riatas (leather braided rope), trousers, hats, stools, chairs, bed frames, etc. Leather was even used for leather armor where soldiers' jackets were made from several layers of hardened leather sewn together.
-This stiff leather jacket was sufficient to stop most Indian arrows and worked well when fighting the Indians.
+Traditional food and materials

 Beef was a common constituent of most Californio meals and since it couldn't be kept long in the days before refrigeration, beef was often slaughtered to get a few steaks or cuts of meat.
 The property and yards around the ranchos were marked by the large number of dead cow heads, horns or other animal parts.
 Cow hides were kept later for trading purposes with Yankee or British traders who started showing up once or twice a year after 1825.
 Beef, wheat bread products, corn, several types of beans, peas and several types of squash were common meal items with wine and olive oil used when they could be found.

 The mestizo population probably subsisted mostly on what they were used to: corn or maize, beans, and squash with some beef donated by the rancho owners.
 What the average Native Americans ate is unknown since they were in transition from a hunter gatherer society to agriculturalists.
 Formerly, many lived at least part of the year on ground acorns, fish, seeds, wild game, etc. It is known that many of the ranchers complained about 'Indians' stealing their cattle and horses to eat.

+Leather, one of the most common materials available, was used for many products, including saddles, chaps, whips, window and door coverings, riatas (leather braided rope), trousers, hats, stools, chairs, bed frames, etc. Leather was even used for leather armor where soldiers' jackets were made from several layers of hardened leather sewn together.
+This stiff leather jacket was sufficient to stop most Indian arrows and worked well when fighting the Indians.